TorrX

 Manual, electric, or smart

-A manual ball pump is cheap and useful as a backup.
+A manual ball pump is cheap, but it belongs in the emergency-backup lane.
 An electric ball pump saves effort.
 A smart digital pump changes the workflow because it lets you set a target pressure and move on.
+The smart choice is not the smallest pump with the loudest product page; it is the one that makes the pressure result repeatable.

 Manual pumpLow cost